MichalSoszkoGID/dp-workshops2/README.md

-## GID DataOps CLI: Creating end-to-end data pipeline
+## GID DataOps CLI: Modifying an end-to-end data pipeline

 Welcome to the DataOps CLI Labs workshop repository #2.
 By the end of this tutorial, you will know how to:
 - store unused models in dbt